NayrAdrian/NayrAdrian.github.io/README.md

 **3. Tech Stack:** See the technologies and tools that I use regularly.
 From Python and JavaScript to CSS and Github, this section provides a glimpse into the skills that drive my development work.

+**4. Activity:** Check out my recent activities and updates, including a feed of my latest work and contributions.
+This section features pagination controls to help you navigate through my updates.

-**4. Contact:** Get in touch with me if you’re interested in collaborating or if you have any questions.
+**5. Contact:** Get in touch with me if you’re interested in collaborating or if you have any questions.
 I welcome the opportunity to connect and explore potential projects or job opportunities.
+You can also use the contact form to send me a direct message.

+**6. Back to Top Button**: Easily navigate back to the top of the page with a convenient button located at the bottom right corner of the site.

+**7. Image Gallery Modal**: View a collection of images related to my projects or other aspects of my portfolio through an interactive modal gallery.

 **What’s Next:** This site is constantly evolving, and I’m excited to add more features and projects in the near future.
 Stay tuned for updates as I continue to refine and expand my portfolio.